Hilmour/Digital_Clock/README.md

 ## Installation of Digital clock:
 - Clone repository
 - Open HTML file
-- Click 'Run' in the top of the screen between 'Go' and 'Terminal'
+- Click 'Run' in the top of the screen
 - Click 'Start debugging'